LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/configure-oidc.md

 You can either use a SaaS subscription on [grantid.com](https://grantid.com/) or [run your own instance of GrantID](../../grant-id/on-premises/index.md).

 > [!TIP]
-> On Docker, see [Using a stack with GrantID](docker/internal-grantid.md) to install both Amplia and GrantID on the same stack
+> On Docker Swarm, see [Using a stack with GrantID](docker/swarm/internal-grantid.md) to install both Amplia and GrantID on the same stack

 Once you have a GrantID subscription, fill the section **Oidc** of the JSON configuration file: